jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 #### Open Source sh Replacements

-Unlike Bash which provided a *"free"* ```sh``` compatible shell for the GNU system, there was much code written in ```sh``` but no opensource version available.
+Unlike Bash which provided a *"free"* `sh` compatible shell for the GNU system, there was much code written in `sh` but no opensource version available.
 In 1989 Kenneth Almquist released the Almquist Shell (ash) which was an updated and opensourc version of the Bourne shell.
-In 1995/96 Debian maintainers released another improved version of Ash Shell called the Debian Ash Shell (dash) and this is the standard replacement for the traditional ```/bin/sh```.
+In 1995/96 Debian maintainers released another improved version of Ash Shell called the Debian Ash Shell (dash) and this is the standard replacement for the traditional `/bin/sh`.

 ## File Permissions and Ownership

-Seeing that everything in Linux is file, there is a simple security model.
+Since everything in Linux is file, there is a simple file-based security model.
 There are three types of permission per file: __read__, __write__, __execute__.
 These files give a combination of permissions.
 With __read permission__ you can display the content of a file or copy it, but cannot delete or rename it.
 For that you need __write permission__.
 If a file is a shell script or an executable binary you will need __execute permission__ for it to run.
 How can you tell what permissions a file has?
-Type ```ls -l``` see the output.
+Type `ls -l` see the output.
 We have seen this output before and now we will explain it.

 ```bash
 $ ls -l